jvde-github/AIS-catcher-docs/docs/installation/raspberrypi.md

 If `curl` is not available on your device, install it with `sudo apt install curl`.

+!!! warning "Coming from a manual install?"
+    Settings from manual mode (`/etc/AIS-catcher/config.json` and `config.cmd`) are **not** converted to managed mode.
+Back up these files before installing and re-enter your settings via the setup wizard.

 </div>

 <div class="step" markdown>

 **Complete the setup wizard**
-Open the dashboard in your browser on port **8118**, e.g. `http://raspberrypi.local:8118`.
+Open the dashboard in your browser on port **8118**, e.g. `http://raspberrypi.local:8118`{ .address }.
 On first use, the setup wizard walks you through configuring your input device and outputs, and starts the receiver:

 [Setup Wizard](../managed/setup-wizard.md){ .md-button .md-button--primary }